hstarmans/firestarter/scanhead_pcb/readme.md

 There are components on both sides of the board.

 # Status
 The board has been fully tested.
-All functions work but there is cross talk between the laser and prism motor.
-This can be deduced from the noise produced by the polygon motor.
-Caps should be added to the board over the anode of the laser diode and the ground of the laserdiode driver.
-There are already capacitors on the polygon motor board.
+All functions work.

 # Pinout mirror motor
 The polygon motor is a modified Ricoh AF-1027/270 with a NBC3111 chip.
 The motor operates at